-The American Rescue Plan (ARP) Act of 2021 temporarily expands the Child Tax Credit by allowing families to claim the credit regardless of their income level.
-It also increases the maximum amount of the credit to \$3,600 for each child under age 6 and \$3,000 for each child between ages 6 and 17.
-The 2022 child tax credit will revert back to \$2,000 for each dependent age 17 or younger.
+The American Rescue Plan (ARP) Act of 2021 temporarily expanded the Child Tax Credit by allowing families to claim the credit regardless of their income level.
+It also increased the maximum amount of the credit to \$3,600 for each child under age 6 and \$3,000 for each child between ages 6 and 17.
+But that is over now.
+The 2023 child tax credit will revert back to \$2,000 for each dependent age 17 or younger.
 Congress did not pass an extension of the enhanced benefit, nor an extension of the monthly payments.